Leuven is easy to access by bike, public transport, or car. Nevertheless, the most convenient mode of transport is by bike or public transport.

 The circulation plan of the city expands to the pedestrian area in the historic city centre.
 The plan divides the rest of the centre in five areas and limits the use of cars in the city center, although a public car park is foreseen in each area.
 If you live in the center, a digital parking permit is necessary to park your car in your neighbourhood.
 Often, a bike is the best choice in Leuven.
 The city is also easy to reach by bus or train.
-The busses serve the entire city and connect Leuven and the surrounding municipalities.
+The buses serve the entire city and connect Leuven with the surrounding municipalities.
 The train station (on the Martelarenplein) is within walking distance of the city centre.

-- Discover how bicycle-friendly the city is and get more information about the bike-rental possibilities
+- Discover how bicycle-friendly the city is and get more information about the bike-rental possibilities.

-- Get more information about the circulation plan (Dutch only)
+- Get more information about the circulation plan (Dutch only).

-- Test your knowledge of the traffic regulations (for cyclists)
+- Test your knowledge of the traffic regulations (for cyclists).